Techie + Gamers

 Tailgate N Go

-You should make no excuses if you want to become successful.
-With this mindset, Kobe Johnson became the first deaf entrepreneur to feature on Shark Tank.
-He came along with his dad, Ron, and sister, Taylor, to pitch the all-in-one outdoor kitchen equipment, Tailgate N Go.
-The trio closed a deal with guest Shark Matt Higgins.
+You can’t afford to make excuses if you want to succeed.
+Kobe Johnson embodied that mindset when he became the first deaf entrepreneur to appear on Shark Tank.
+Joined by his father Ron and sister Taylor, he pitched Tailgate N Go, an all-in-one outdoor kitchen system designed for camping and tailgating.
+The family secured a deal with guest Shark Matt Higgins.
 After the show, Tailgate N Go is worth $2.5 million.

 Ron, Taylor, and Kobe Johnson are an entrepreneurial family from Grand Junction, Colorado.
-Ron, who is considered an inventor, encouraged his kids to develop a love for the outdoors and camping.
+Ron, an inventor at heart, encouraged his children to develop a love for the outdoors, camping, and problem-solving..

 During a camping trip, Ron couldn’t help but notice a nearby group of campers who carried a lot of things with them.
 Nothing was organized, and it inspired the Colorado inventor to create a solution.